antimof/UxPlay/README.txt

 (a) with Homebrew: "brew install gst-plugins-base gst-plugins-good
     gst-plugins-bad gst-libav".
-This appears to be functionally equivalent to using GStreamer.framework, but causes a large number of extra packages to be installed by Homebrew as dependencies.
+This appears to be functionally equivalent to using GStreamer.framework, but causes a large number of extra packages to be installed by Homebrew as dependencies. **You may need to set the environment variable GST\_PLUGIN\_PATH=/usr/local/lib/gstreamer-1.0 to point to the
+    Homebrew GStreamer installation.**

 (b) with MacPorts: "sudo port install gstreamer1-gst-plugins-base
     gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad